General Binding Rules for 2020

 A failed motor

 A failed electrical supply

-Anyone who carries out maintenance on your system must be competent.
+Anyone who carries out maintenance on your waste water system must be competent.
 Competent people include those on British Water’s list of Accredited Service.

 Full details of the general binding rules can be found at www.gov.uk.

 We are here to assist.
 Contact us by phone, email or via our social media channels.